semanticist21/pxtorem/readme.md

 `@kkoms/pxtorem` is a typescript library for calculating px value to rem. rootPx is calculated based on `getComputedStyle(document.documentElement).fontsize`.
-Update its value when visibility changes(only in csr).
+Update its value when visibility changes.

 ## Installation